NassimF/Dataset_manager/README.md

 - This program can add or remove players, game sessions and show leader boards

+- The schema diagram explaining the database structure is also available

 ** Any comments or suggestions will be appreciated!